MicrosoftDocs/fabric-docs/docs/data-factory/connector-kql-database-copy-activity.md

 Under **Advanced**, you can specify the following fields:

 - **Ingestion mapping name**: The name of a mapping which was pre-created and assigned to KQL Database destination table in advance.
+Learn more from [Azure Data Explore data ingestion](/azure/data-explorer/ingestion-properties).
 - **Additional properties**: A property bag which can be used for specifying any of the ingestion properties which aren't being set already by the KQL Database destination.
 Specifically, it can be useful for specifying ingestion tags.

     :::image type="content" source="./media/connector-kql-database/additional-properties.png" alt-text="Screenshot showing additional properties.":::